yabg-shuai666/Inpainting/README.md

 We benefit a lot from [Generative Image Inpainting with Contextual Attention]:https://github.com/JiahuiYu/generative_inpainting.
 We benefit a lot from [Coherent Semantic Attention for Image Inpaintin]:https://github.com/KumapowerLIU/CSA-inpainting.
 We benefit a lot from [Region Normalization for Image Inpainting]:https://github.com/geekyutao/RN.git.
-Finally, I sincerely my teachers Rong Huang and Fang Han for their great help and encouragement.
+Finally, I sincerely thank my teachers Rong Huang and Fang Han for their great help and encouragement.